 VTOL WingtraOne – an expert in challenging environments

 The challenges of surveying in tough environments is not new to the WingtraOne.
-Indeed, some of its projects in the past have involved the WingtraOne in environments as difficult and diverse as the vast, windy Namib desert, where the drone was used for conducting volumetric measurements on Africa’s largest Uranium mine, while another project involved mapping of an 800 ha large area for the construction of wind fields in the cold, mountainous region of the Swiss alps.
+Indeed, some of its projects in the past have involved the WingtraOne in environments as difficult and diverse as the vast, windy Namib desert, where the drone was used for conducting volumetric measurements on Africa’s largest Uranium mine, while another project involved mapping of an 800 ha large area for the construction of wind fields in the cold, mountainous region of the Swiss Alps.

-In all these different cases, drone use has been able to greatly reduce the risk of workers by dramatically shortening the time required on the field.
+In all these different cases, drone use has been able to greatly reduce the risk to workers by dramatically shortening the time required on the field.
 The growing range of applications, thus, is not only helping to increase work efficiency but also saving lives of people and animals.